mitnk/cicada/docs/scripting.md

 $ chmod +x ~/hello.sh
 ```

-Then there are two method to run it:
+Then there are two methods to run it:

 **a) Run it directly**
 ```